microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 Next, attach the fan mount to the Pi circuit board using the two M2.5 x 12 machine screws and nuts.

-**Note** If your were not able to print standoffs, add  nylon spacers or standoffs to lift the plastic mount off of the Pi circuit board.

 Now, you can stick the heat sink on the processor. **You must align the heat sink fins with the air flow from the fan**.

 Finally, plug the fan into the 5V and ground pins on the Pi.
 Figure 4 shows the completed assembly.